-That is why we created this awareness project to emphasize that she is your neighbour and we all have a role to play in ending domestic violence.
+The reality is domestic violence is happening; it impacts people in all neighbourhoods and we all have a role a play in ending domestic violence.

 The best of the best honoured at Cambridge & North Dumfries Community AwardsRead more